In this section:

 • note how you keep your business records

-• check a sample of your current business records - usually your records for the last four months and arrive at a decision as to whether your business records are adequate or not
+• check a sample of your current business records - usually for the last 4 months

-If your records are adequate the visiting officer will tell you at the visit and then confirm it in writing a few days later.
+If your records are adequate, the visiting officer will tell you at the visit and then confirm it in writing a few days later.
 This will be the end of your business records check.

-Using a professional advisor
+Using a professional adviser

 Possible outcomes of a check